 The goals of this Perspective are three-fold.
 First, I hope to give a better framework for thinking about how science is conducted within the microbial sciences.
 Although I will primarily focus on examples from microbiome research, the principles are generalizable to other areas of microbiology.
-Second, I provide an overview of various factors that threaten the ability to validate prior results and the tools that can be used to overcome these problems.
-Third, based on these issues, I suggest several exercises that can be used within research groups to motivate discussions of these factors.
+Second, I provide an overview of various factors that threaten the field’s ability to validate prior results and the tools that we can use to overcome these problems.
+Third, based on these issues, I suggest several exercises that research groups can use to motivate discussions of these factors.

 Threats to reproducibility

-Definitions.
-One of the struggles in discussing reproducibility, replicability, and the factors that can limit them, is agreeing upon how they should be defined.
+Science is hard and failure to support an earlier observation does not indicate a failure, but a success, of the scientific method.
+Yet research that might produce such successes meets a number of barriers.
+First, there is some disagreement as to what reproducibility and replicability mean.
 The AAM report used the term reproducibility where others would use replicability (i.e. the ability to generate the same results after repeating the experiment independently of the first) (5).
-The most widely used definitions are that reproducibility is the ability to regenerate a result when given the same dataset and data analysis workflow whereas replicability is the ability to produce a consistent result with an independent experiment asking the same scientific question (5).
-A similar framework has been proposed in which the same or different system or cohort are used and when the same or different methods are used (Table 1) (8).
-This second framework highlights attempts to determine whether a result is robust to differences in methods or generalizable to different datasets that may have been collected under different conditions.
+This Perspective will use the most widely used definitions, which describe reproducibility as the ability to regenerate a result given the same dataset and data analysis workflow and replicability as the ability to produce a consistent result with an independent experiment asking the same scientific question (5).
+Problems with reproducibility likely lie with the original investigators.
+If a result cannot be reproduced, then it is difficult to have confidence that it can be replicated or generalized.

+A framework based on the definitions of reproducibility and replicability distinguishes the use of the same or different system or cohort and the same or different methods (Table 1) (8).
+This framework highlights attempts to determine whether a result is robust to differences in methods or generalizable to different datasets that may have been collected under different conditions.
 Aside from issues of sloppiness, bias, and fraud, it is scientifically valuable to consider what factors threaten each of the quadrants in this framework.

-Whether a result holds up is not just a product of rigorous scientific practice, but also a product of stochastic forces (6).
-Furthermore, I emphatically agree that most research is exploratory and that scientists, editors, and funding agencies generally lack the will or ability to confirm previous studies via independent replications or attempts to generalize results in other model systems or human populations (3, 4, 9).
-Finally, just because a result is reproducible or even generalizable does not guarantee that the result is correct (5).
-Science is hard and failure to support an earlier observation does not indicate a failure, but a success of the scientific method.
+Factors that threaten both reproducibility and replicability include the fact that having the same result is not just a product of rigorous scientific practice, but also a product of stochastic forces (6).
+Furthermore, just because a result is reproducible or even generalizable does not guarantee that the result is correct (5).
+Finally, most research is exploratory and scientists, editors, and funding agencies generally lack the will or ability to confirm previous studies via independent replications or attempts to generalize results in other model systems or human populations (3, 4, 9).